 Where westerly winds surge up against mountain ridges, you'll encounter beautiful landscapes and generous precipitation.
-For hiking and trekking through such settings, the Torrentshell Jacket provides light, durable protection and shields you from wind and wet.
-The 2.5-layer fabric stands up to abrasion, and when not needed, the jacket is compressible enough to stuff into one of the zippered hand pockets.
+For hiking and trekking through such settings, the Torrentshell Jacket provides light, durable protection.
+3-layer fabric stands up to abrasion, and when not needed, it fits into one of the pockets.

-- 2-way-adjustable hood with a laminated visor rolls away and stows when not needed.
+- 2-way-adjustable hood with a laminated visor rolls and stows when not needed.

 - Hook-and-loop cuff closures.